 What time does the gate open?

 The gate opens approximately two hours prior to the performance.
 All unattended items in line will be removed.
-If you have a "Friend of the Festival" pass, please be in line at the Friend of the Festival Gate two hours before the performance begins to bypass the line and enter the venue first.
-Please visit our VIP Page for more information on becoming a Friend of the Festival.
+If you have a "Fast Pass,” you may enter through the Fast Pass Entrance (just west of the General Entrance) to bypass the line and enter the venue first.
+Purchase a Fast Pass through the Ticket Office or as part of a VIP package.

 Can I reserve seats in the General Admission section at Deer Valley Resort?

 Once the gate is open, please be considerate of other patrons and only reserve enough space for the number of people in your party.
 We cannot be responsible for unattended items.

 All Lawn Seating is General Admission.
 Chair seating for lawn patrons is located on the left side of the venue (as you face the stage), while blankets-only seating is on the right side of the venue.
 You may bring your own chairs and blankets, however, the seat of the chair may not exceed nine inches off the ground (if you can roll a basketball under the chair, it is too high).
 Strollers and coolers of any size are welcome in this area.

 The reserved section, the first 10 rows of the Reserved Section are considered Premium Reserved.
 Chairs in the reserved section are 7" off the ground (chairs slope to accommodate the grade of the hill).
 Strollers and large coolers are not allowed in the reserved section.
 As a courtesy to our performers, crossing in front of the stage during the performance and the use of recording devices and/or photography will not be allowed.